noahweingand/no-more-statues/README.md

 # To do
 - Front End
-    - minor changes
+    - update api calls before deploying
 - general
-    - add rest of standing statues, update any that have been tore down
     - is how the search call to api going to be expensive???
 - deploy
     - backend - serverless npm package